mcool4151/asm/casm/Readme.md

-This is "C with assermbly interaction" application.
+This is "C with assembly interaction" application.

 Build it with: `make`